|7890.0110||MEDICATIONS AND PRACTICES PROHIBITED.|

-No medications other than those listed in this subpart or found in part 7890.0100, subpart 13, items A to D, shall be allowed in the test sample of a horse.
-Serum or urine thresholds on the following medications shall not exceed those found in the Racing Commissioners International Schedule of Controlled Therapeutic Substances, RCI Chapter 11 and Chapter 25, which is incorporated by reference.
-The Racing Commissioners International Schedule of Controlled Therapeutic Substances are subject to frequent change and are available to the public free of charge at the State Law Library, on the MRC Web site, and at http://www.ua-rtip.org/industry_service/download_model_rules.
+No medications other than those specifically permitted under this chapter shall be allowed in the post-race or out-of-competition test sample of a horse.
+Serum or urine thresholds on permitted controlled therapeutic medications shall not exceed those found in the Association of Racing Commissioners International Controlled Therapeutic Medication Schedule for Horses, which is incorporated by reference.

 No person on association grounds where horses are lodged or kept, excluding licensed veterinarians, shall have in or upon association grounds which that person occupies or has the right to occupy, or in that person's personal property or effects or vehicle in that person's care, custody, or control, a drug, medication, chemical, foreign substance, or other substance that is prohibited in a horse on a race day unless the product is labeled in accordance with this subpart.